sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 They may be coupled with fuzzing technologies to detect faults and expand the code coverage, this activity should not happen on a per-pull request basis since it is extremely onerous.

-The tools in this class tend to not have false positive, usually caused by a miscompilation or due limitations in their cpu/memory models.
+The tools in this class tend to not have many false positive.
+When they do it is usually caused by a miscompilation or due limitations in their cpu/memory models.

+The tools in this group can easily find faults caused by unexpected interactions with external APIs that the static fault analysis cannot detect.

 #### Packaging checks